chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ### Reference Price Architecture

-Understanding the difference between various price references is crucial for avoiding unpleasant surprises. **Market price** or **last price** represents the most recent trade on a specific venue—this can be noisy and manipulable in thin markets.
+Understanding the difference between various price references is crucial for avoiding unpleasant surprises. **Market price** or **last price** represents the most recent trade on a specific venue, which can be noisy and manipulable in thin markets.

 **Index price** serves as the authoritative reference, typically calculated as a weighted average across multiple spot venues to represent fair value. **Mark price** is used internally for PnL accounting, margin calculations, and liquidations, often derived from the index with additional smoothing mechanisms.